 1. Amgen Inc.

-According to reviews on Glassdoor, the company offers 5 weeks of PTO – a competitive figure in the US.
+According to reviews on Glassdoor, the offers 5 weeks of PTO – a competitive figure in the US.

 2. Memorial Sloan Kettering Cancer Center